This post was last updated on March 14, 2021 by India

 -

 In another bowl, whisk the buttermilk and eggs together until they become a homogonized mixture.
-Add the butter and sugar (if using) and whisk to incorporate.
+Add the melted butter and sugar (if using) and whisk to incorporate.

 -